 Monopoly Deal can be quite a complicated game once you get into it, although the rules list that you get in the box is pretty brief.
 As a result of this, many Monopoly Deal fans have found themselves searching the internet for answers to settle their arguments over the Monopoly cards rules.

-The taste of deciphering the Monopoly Deal rules was easier when Hasbro published its Monopoly FAQ over at Hasbro.com.
+The task of deciphering the Monopoly Deal rules was easier when Hasbro published its Monopoly FAQ over at Hasbro.com.
 This was taken down in 2012.
 But, thanks to Wayback Machine, I’ve managed to recover the answers to the most sought-after Monopoly Deal rule questions and included them in this guide for you.